Bonthu-Namo-Sai-Reddy/Bonthu-Namo-Sai-Reddy/README.md

 ### 🚀 About Me
 - 👨‍💻 **Embedded Systems Intern** at **Pranavation Pvt Ltd, Bengaluru**
 - 🎓 Final Year Undergraduate in **Electronics & Communication Engineering** at **KL University, Hyderabad**
-- 💡 Passionate about **IoT, Embedded Systems, Spintronics, and Semiconductor Devices**
+- 💡 Passionate about **Project Management, IoT, Embedded Systems, Spintronics, and Semiconductor Devices**
 - 🏆 **1st Place in ROBO RACE** | **3rd Place in Work-A-Thon 2k24**
 - 📡 Working on **Comparative Analysis of 4:1 MUX using Spintronic Devices**